 If you are not with Three do check first with your network provider if you are intending to use your phone as you may incur high roaming charges abroad.
 Three send you a text when you return to England to tell you how much it would have cost you had you not been on a plan – our last trip would have been £1670!

 7. PETROL FOR YOUR ROAD TRIP HOLIDAY IN THE USA

 Petrol is dirt cheap in the US compared to the UK, and sold priced per gallon.
-We found prices ranged from $3.19 – $4.19 per gallon (2018).
+We found prices ranged from $3.19 – $4.19 per gallon (2019 in California.
+It was much cheaper in Arizona.)
 When you work it back to litres and pounds there’s really not much in it price wise, so it’s not worth driving around looking for a cheap filling station.